School Assembly Ideas

 How do you motivate the kids to help out in the school fundraiser?
 Let's face it, many of the kids already have iPads and video game systems at home.
 So winning a cheap plastic toy imported from China for selling five items is not going to motivate them one bit.

-This is where bringing a virtual show to your school can really boost your fundraising numbers.
+This is where bringing a fun and exciting show to your school can really boost your fundraising numbers.
 Investing a little bit of money into your fundraiser can have a big payoff.
 The kids will get an exclusive show, which is something they can't get anywhere else.
 Plus, older students get what they covet most... getting out of class.

 You can layer your fundraising show with different tiers or VIP levels.
 If they sell "X" amount of items they can sit in the VIP section or front row.
 They can also do a meet and greet / autograph session after the show as well.
 Fundraising rewards are one of the best school assembly ideas.